What do live-in carers do?

 - Pet care

-Companionship and support
+Friendly companionship and emotional support

-In cases where friends or family are able to visit only intermittently, or are absent altogether, a live-in carer can be a best friend to the person receiving care.
+In cases where friends or family are able to visit only intermittently or are absent altogether, a live-in carer can be a best friend to the person receiving care.
 Sharing quality time with an understanding and caring friend is both comforting and therapeutic.

 In this capacity, a live-in carer can become a trusted companion with whom to enjoy recreational activities such as trips to the cinema, theatre or social club; take short breaks with; play cards or games or share a hobby with.
 They may simply be someone that the person receiving care may relax and chat with over a cup of tea.

-Live-carers provide security and peace of mind
+Security and peace of mind for the entire family

 Talk to us about your care needs

-To talk about your care needs contact one of our friendly advisors.
+To talk about your care needs, contact one of our friendly advisors.
 Calls from landlines are free.